Skip to main content

 Orientation

-All volunteers are given an orientation about their project and the location by the local coordinator.
+All interns are given an orientation about their project and the location by the local coordinator.

 Accommodation